Valorie Snyder Studio of Fine Art

 With Art You Love

 What is your favorite childhood memory?
 Many of my favorite memories are about color.
 I remember golden September mornings, walking to school on the very first day.
 The sky was azure blue, the air cool and crisp with glorious fall colors just beginning to turn.
-In my pack was a brand new box of Crayola Crayons® in 64 bright colors, fresh and unbroken, ready for creative expression.
+In my bag was a brand new box of Crayola Crayons® in 64 bright colors, fresh and unbroken, ready for creative expression.
 It was a day full of promise and adventure.

 Since then color has always captivated and inspired me.
 My first “serious” painting was an acrylic painting class in high school.
 I painted Maroon Bells, bold and colorful (trust me, you don’t want to see it!).
 That was the moment when I knew I wanted to paint for the rest of my life.

-More about my “official” resume and background below:
+My “official” resume and background continue below:

 Sparkling light and rich color are the focus of Valorie Snyder’s “Contemporary Realism” style.
 This style embraces both classic realism and a soft impressionism.